javanhut/Ivaldi/README.md

-# Ivaldi - Human-Centered Version Control
+# Ivaldi - New  Version Control System

 > **Version control that makes sense to humans, not just computers.**